-Tree: Any woody plant which has a circumference of fifteen (15) inches or more at a point four (4) feet from the ground.
+Tree: Any woody plant which has a circumference of fifteen (15) inches or more at a point four feet from the ground.
 (Refer to RSA 231:158)

-Utility Services: Include, but are not limited to, power (e.g. electric or solar), telephone, cable, and/or heating fuel (e.g. oil, propane, or wood pellet) services.
+Utility Services: Include, but are not limited to, power (e.g. electric, solar, or wind), telephone, cable, and/or heating fuel (e.g. oil, propane, or wood pellet) services.